-Mercy College is a private, religious school in a suburban setting in Dobbs Ferry, New York.
-Mercy College was founded in 1951 and now enrolls around 9,547 students a year, including 7,080 undergrads.
-Mercy College provides housing for up to 806 students.
-The majority of students live on campus but first-year students are not required to live in the dorms.
-On the weekends, about 40% of students stay on-campus and participate in campus events and social life.
+Mercy College is a private, religious school in the suburban setting of Dobbs Ferry, New York.
+Mercy College was founded in 1950 and the school currently enrolls around 8,772 students a year, including 6,505 undergraduates.
+Mercy College offers housing for students.
+The majority of students live on campus, and first year-students are required to live in campus housing.

 Interested in journalism or communications?
 Mercy College students can write for the campus newspaperor be a producer for the student-run television channel.